How to Start an HVAC Business in 2026: The Complete Guide

 • It gives you scheduled work during slow seasons

-• It dramatically increases customer lifetime value
+• It raises customer lifetime value

-If you complete 200 jobs in your first year and convert even 30% to maintenance agreements, that's 60 agreements at an average of $200/year = $12,000 in recurring revenue for year two.
-By year three, that snowball can be $30,000–$50,000 in annual recurring revenue.
+If you complete 200 jobs in year one and convert even 30% to agreements, that is 60 agreements at an average of $200 = $12,000 in recurring revenue for year two.
+By year three, that snowball can be $30,000 to $50,000 in annual recurring revenue.

 Setting Your Rates

 The takeaway: Run your numbers before you set your rates.
-Price for profit, not just survival.
+Price for profit, not survival.

 Building Systems From Day One